Jump to content

 1 point

-21. Seen here at the Sembawang Shipyard in Singapore - May 2008 Photo taken from aboard c.s.
-Cable Retriever whilst berthed alongside at the cable depot - loading for a repair somewhere off Taiwan
+21. Two ULCC tanker ships in the shipyard at Sembawang, Singapore - May 2008 Photo taken from aboard c.s.
+Cable Retriever, on her way into the cable depot to load for a repair to a submarine telecoms cable, somewhere near Taiwan

 1 point

-22. The VLCC British swift - and some other horrible ships in the shipyard at Sembawang, Singapore - May 2008 Photo taken from aboard c.s.
+22. A monstrous great FPSO (Floating Production, Storage and Off-loading) vessel of the China National Offshore Oil Company; berthed in the shipyard at the Sembawang shipyard, Singapore - May 2008 "Hai Yang Shi You" translates as Pacific Ocean Oil.
+(I just thought you might like to know!!)
+Photo taken from aboard c.s.
 Cable Retriever, on her way into the cable depot to load for a repair to a submarine telecoms cable, somewhere near Taiwan

 1 point